Acrylic Pouring Guide for Beginners

 Each painting is a work of art that could barely be reproduced again.
 There are diverse possibilities to create this art, starting from the color used, various mixing ratios, and different additives that can be added to make numerous patterns.

 We'll dive deeper into one basic technique.
-Other techniques are available in pouring techniques.
+Read about all the other techniques in pouring techniques.
 Remember whatever technique you choose, ensure you have a flat surface to get the best results possible.

 Dirty Pour or Flip cup